Cannikin

 Cannikin was an underground nuclear weapons test performed on November 6, 1971, on Amchitka island, Alaska, by the United States Atomic Energy Commission.
 The experiment, part of the Operation Grommet nuclear test series, tested the unique W71 warhead design for the LIM-49 Spartan anti-ballistic missile.
 With an explosive yield of almost 5 MtonTNT, the test was the largest underground explosion ever detonated by the United States.

 Prior to the main five-megaton test in 1971, a 1 MtonTNT test took place on the island on October 2, 1969, for calibration purposes, and to ensure the subsequent Cannikin test could be contained.
 This test, Milrow, was included in the Operation Mandrel nuclear test series.

 The Cannikin test faced considerable opposition on environmental grounds.
 The campaigning environmental organization Greenpeace grew out of efforts to oppose the test.

 Siting

-The Cannikin test was too large to be conducted safely in Nevada.
+The Cannikin test was too large to be conducted safely at Nevada Test Site.
 Amchitka had been considered in the 1950s as a potential nuclear test site, but had been deemed unsuitable at that time.
-In 1965, a single nuclear test, Long Shot, was carried out on the island for the purposes of seismic test detection development, under program Vela Uniform.
+In 1965, a single nuclear test, Long Shot, was carried out on the island for the purposes of seismic detection development, under program Vela Uniform.
+The Amchitka site was again investigated as an atmospheric nuclear test site for intercontinental ballistic missile silo design under Project Rufus in the 1960s, but the atmospheric testing component was abandoned following the establishment of the Partial Nuclear Test Ban Treaty.